iv461/icey/README.md

 ICEY is a a new API for the Robot Operating System (ROS) 2 that allows for modern asynchronous programming using Streams, Promises and C++20 coroutines with async/await syntax.
 This simplifies application code and makes the asynchronous data-flow clearly visible.
 This enables fast prototyping with less boilerplate code.

 Problems ICEY solves:
+  - No danger of deadlocks since there is no need to manually spin the ROS executor (event loop)
+  - No possibility possibility of memory leaks when services do not respond -- every service call has a timeout
   - Modern async/await syntax: All callbacks can be asynchronous (i.e. coroutines), you can `co_await` other asynchronous operations like service calls inside
-  - No danger of deadlocks since no manual spinning of the event loop is needed anymore
-  - Consistend awaiting of asynchronous operations: service call, TF lookup
+  - Consistent awaiting of asynchronous operations: service call, TF lookup
+  - Easily accessible synchronization of topics

 It is fully compatible to the ROS 2 API and allows for gradual adoption since the `icey::Node` extends a regular ROS-Node.
 It supports all major features of ROS: parameters, subscriptions, publishers, timers, services, clients, TF.
 It supports not only regular nodes but also lifecycle nodes with a single API.